-Start working on your block design in the Blocks Editor.
-Drag-and-drop blocks from the left side of the Blocks Editor to the right side of the editor.
-The process is similar to building an email or page design in Modern Editor; but, remember, here you are designing a single block or group of blocks to re-use it.
+Drag-and-drop blocks from the left panel of the Blocks Editor to the right panel.
+The process is similar to building an email or page design, but here you are designing a single block or group of blocks to re-use it.

 We recommend going into your design and dropping in your Block as you are designing it.
-This will help you see how your Block interacts with the design's settings and styles.
-You can open a separate tab with your email or page design open in Modern Editor; then, drag-and-drop your Block to the design to see how it works.
+This will help you see how your Block interacts with the design’s settings and styles.
+You can open a separate tab with your email or page design open, then add your Block to the design to see how it works.